-Instant e-Check: This option allows you to make an online payment the same day using your checking or savings account.
+Instant e-Check: Make an online payment the same day using your checking or savings account.
 There is a fee of $1.95 associated with this payment method.
 If you wish to schedule a payment for a future date, or avoid the processing fee, please select one of the other payment options.

-Direct Payment: This option allows you to schedule a future payment using your checking or savings account.
+Direct Payment: Schedule a future payment using your checking or savings account.
 The payment may be scheduled to occur on the 1st, 10th, 15th, or 20th of the month.
 You may use this option to make a one-time payment or to schedule monthly recurring payments.
 If you are repaying more than one loan, this option allows you to designate a specific payment amount to each loan.

-Convert to Permanent ACH: This option allows you to schedule monthly recurring payments that will remain in effect until your loan is paid in full.
+Convert to Permanent ACH: Schedule monthly recurring payments that will remain in effect until your loan is paid in full.
 Paper billing statements will no longer be sent once you convert to permanent ACH.

 Credit Card: This option allows you to pay by MasterCard, Discover, or American Express.
 There is a convenience fee associated with this payment method.
 The amount of the fee will be disclosed to you prior to completing your payment transaction.

-If you need further assistance with the payment process, contact the Loan Office at 401-863-3296.
+If you need further assistance with the payment options, contact the Loan Office at 401-863-3296.

 How do I pay my loans during deferment or forbearance?